 Staff members at nursing facilities are supposed to follow proper protocol when interacting with COVID-19 patients.
 If they fail to comply with federal and state regulations, they could become liable if one of their patients gets sick or dies.

-The Carlsbad COVID-19 elder abuse attorneys from Jurewitz Law Group can meet with you for a free consultation to discuss your loved one’s case and advise you on the legal options available to you.
-Call us at (888) 233-5020.
+The Carlsbad elder abuse attorneys from Jurewitz Law Group Injury & Accident Lawyers can meet with you for a free consultation to discuss your loved one’s case and advise you on the legal options available to you.
+Call us at (888) 233-5020 or contact us online to schedule your free case evaluation.

 Strategies to Prevent the Spread of COVID-19